 Energy drinks are often marketed as quick sources of energy and focus, but for children and teenagers, they can pose significant health risks.
-According to recent reports, Poison Control Center calls related to children consuming energy drinks have increased by 20%, highlighting a disturbing trend of accidental and intentional ingestion among young individuals.
+According to recent reports, Poison Control Center calls related to children consuming these caffeinated drinks have increased by 20%, highlighting a disturbing trend of accidental and intentional ingestion among young individuals.
 As parents, understanding the risks and taking preventive steps is critical to protecting your children from the potential dangers of energy drinks.

 Why Energy Drinks Are Dangerous for Children